TimDM1980/TimDM1980.github.io/_posts/2016-11-26-real-time-coaching.markdown

 categories: [Conference]
 ---

+_All used images are clackable and clicking them leads to their source._

+Personal rating: 4/5

 On the first day of [XP Days 2016 Benelux](http://www.xpday.net/2016/), I attended the [Real Time Coaching](http://www.xpday.net/2016/thursday/#session_468) workshop given by agile coach [Dajo Breddels](http://www.dajobreddels.com/) and hypnotherapist Wijnand van Colle.
 Their intent was to give us some insights from Neuro-Science and combine that with some NLP techniques, to make us more effective coaches.
 In this post, I will guide you through the workshop and tell you the things I learned.